Dr. Kevin Kuhn, Chair

 Dr. Joseph E. Sabol Member (2019-2021)

 Joe Sabol is a consultant to the chemical, semiconductor, polymer, and related industries, specializing in technical and business development services.
 Sabol grew up on an apple farm in Racine County, Wisconsin, and received a B.S. in chemistry from Carroll College (Wisconsin) and a Ph.D. in chemistry from Oklahoma State University (Stillwater).
 After a postdoc in chemical engineering at University of Minnesota, Sabol taught analytical, physical, and environmental chemistry and contributed to the literature of transport, magnetic, and crystallographic properties of transition metal oxides.
-Sabol joined ACS in 1976 and currently is Division of Small Chemical Businesses Program Chair (appointed 2008-present) and Councilor (2016-2021), Upper Peninsula Local Section Treasurer (2008-2019), and Great Lakes Region Board Member (2011-present).
-Sabol was named ACS Fellow in 2018.
+Sabol joined ACS in 1976 and currently is Division of Small Chemical Businesses Program Chair (2008-present) and Councilor (2016-2021), Upper Peninsula Local Section Treasurer (2008-present), and Great Lakes Region Board Member (2011-present) and Treasurer (2019-2022).
 In 2003 Sabol was appointed to Marquette County [MI] Local Emergency Planning Committee and has been Chair since 2017.
-Sabol grows heirloom vine crops and vegetables on his Wisconsin farm-homestead during the summer and enjoys skiing during the winter near his chalet in the Michigan Upper Peninsula.